notiz-dev/notiz/content/blog/prisma-migrate-deploy-with-docker.md

 </div>

-Hurra 🎉 the database migration are executing successfully with Docker!
-Test it out on your test, staging and than production environment.
+Hurray 🎉 the database migrations are executing successfully with Docker!
+Test it out on your test, staging and then production environment.